SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_flowcharts.md

 ## wifi_run.cpp flowchart
 This is the most important area of processing for the Wifi object.

+**NOTE: This drawing has become so large that you may not be able to view it inside a browser.
+You may be forced to download it directly.**
 ![Wifi Run Flowchart](./drawings/wifi_flowchart_run.svg)

 Here is our Event handing in the run task: